aeskafi/100-JavaScript-Projects/README.md

 #  100 JavaScript Projects

-Small to medium size JavaScript project (Just for fun)
+Small to medium size JavaScript project (Just for 😂)

 Math related )
-  - Age in days ==> Calculate you're age in days :/
+  - Age in days ==> Calculate you're age in days 🤪